cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 ## Atmosphere

-Atmosphere is a package manager which is specific to Meteor only, just like pip is for Python.
+Atmosphere is a package manager which is specific to Meteor only, just like npm is for NodeJs.
 It will help you manage project dependencies with ease.
 You can find great resources to help you with Collections, Server-Side Routes, Mailing, etc.